Tufail-Kalsekar/Selenium_BDD_Framework-Java/README.md

 - ensure webdriver version and browser compatibility

 Frequently asked questions ~

-- Where to write my Selenium tests?
+Where to write my Selenium tests?
-- You can place your tests in the following path src/test/java/
+-You can place your tests in the following path src/test/java/

-- Where are page objects class files?
+Where are page objects class files?
-- You can find them at, src/main/java/PageObjects/
+-You can find them at, src/main/java/PageObjects/

-- Where do I configure my Webdriver instance?
+Where do I configure my Webdriver instance?
-- Configure your instance here, src/main/java/resources/
+-Configure your instance here, src/main/java/resources/

-- Where can I write my Cucumber feature files?
+Where can I write my Cucumber feature files?
-- Start writing your cucumber feature files here, src/test/java/features
+-Start writing your cucumber feature files here, src/test/java/features